Chemiculs/qengine/README.md

 * This will NOT prevent static disk signatures of your executables - however, it will make the task of understanding your code from a classic disassembler such as IDA VERY difficult if used properly, and will prevent memory-dump / memory-scan-based signature detections of your binary.

-* This library is fully inlined, employing a minimalist design and maximum performance + reliability --
+* This library is (almost) fully inlined, employing a minimalist design and maximum performance + reliability --

 qengine is very lightweight and likewise incurs a ~1.70% average performance loss vs. standard library / primitive types, likewise you will retain ~98.3% of your application's original performance ( on average )